Monomer dosage

 - Development of new polymeric materials with a controlled migration profile.

-- Assessment of stability and aging of materials.
+- Evaluation of the stability and aging of materials.

 Additional analyses

-Monomer dosage can be combined with other services for a complete characterization of materials:
+Monomer analysis can be combined with other services for a complete characterization of materials:

-This comprehensive approach allows manufacturers to secure their entire production chains and meet regulatory and customer requirements.
+This comprehensive approach allows manufacturers to secure all of their production chains and meet regulatory and customer requirements.

 Regulations and quality issues

-The dosage of monomers thus makes it possible to verify the conformity of materials, to prevent health risks and to guarantee transparency vis-à-vis control authorities and consumers.
+Monomer dosage thus makes it possible to verify the conformity of materials, to prevent health risks and to guarantee transparency towards control authorities as well as consumers.

 YesWeLab expertise

-YesWeLab relies on a network of partner laboratories specialized in the analysis of materials and polymers, ISO 17025 accredited and some recognized by COFRAC.
-Our experts guide each project towards the most appropriate analytical method based on the type of material, the monomer to be tested, and the applicable regulatory requirements.
+YesWeLab relies on a network of partner laboratories specializing in materials and polymer analysis, accredited to ISO 17025 and, in some cases, recognized by COFRAC.
+Our experts guide each project towards the most relevant analytical method based on the type of material, the monomer to be tested, and the applicable regulatory requirements.

-Thanks to our digital platform, we simplify the management of your analyses: online quote requests, sample tracking and centralized receipt of results.
+Thanks to our digital platform, we simplify the management of your analyses: online quote request, sample tracking and centralized receipt of results.

 Other analyses we perform